Baystation12/Baystation12-Lore/The Unathi.md

 # The Unathi

 The Unathi (Ew-nath-ee) are a race of tall, reptilian humanoids that possess both crocodile-like and serpent-like features.
 Their scales are hard and plate-like, save for the softer ones that line the inside of their legs, armpits, and groin.
-Originating from the planet of Moghes, the Unathi live in an extremely sexist society, with women being considered property.
+Originating from the planet of [Moghes](https://baystation12.net/lore/Moghes), the Unathi live in an extremely sexist society, with women being considered property.

 ## An Overview

 **Naming**

-Unathi name themselves in manners that are heavy on E's, I's and O's and S's, almost sounding hissing, or guttural.
+Unathi name themselves in manners that are heavy on I's and O's and S's, along with very harsh K's and G's.
 Unless introductions have been made, using an Unathi's first name is not recommended.

 **Biology**